K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ## <div id='36'/>2.7.
 Service Binding CF-Abacus Interworking Test

-he binding-test-app and mongo-db services can be bound to perform a CF-Abacus interworking test.
+The binding-test-app and mongo-db services can be bound to perform a CF-Abacus interworking test.

 Check CF-Abacus Interwork